codepoet80/FeedSpider2/README.md

 Be aware that the "Walker" dependency is NOT a NPM package, but a custom Enyo build tool.
 Claude found it by digging through Git history and included it in this project.

+Make sure the right version of Node and Cordova is installed.
+I had to use Node 14.21.3.
+In both cases I just installed Cordova globally: `npm install -g cordova`

+Then add the Cordova target you want to build for: `cordova platform add android`

 Contact
 =======